 Introduction

-Cholangitis refers to infection of the biliary tract.
-It is associated with high morbidity and mortality when left untreated, and therefore is an important condition to recognise and manage.
+Cholangitis refers to infection of the biliary tree.
+It is associated with high morbidity and mortality when left untreated, and therefore is an important condition to recognise and manage quickly.

-It is caused by a combination of biliary outflow obstruction* and biliary infection.
-During an obstruction, stasis of fluid combined with elevated intraluminal pressure allows the bacterial colonisation of the biliary tree to become pathological.
+It is more likely to occur in patients with biliary obstruction or recent instrumentation.
+In cases of biliary obstruction, stasis of fluid combined with elevated intraluminal pressure allows the bacterial colonisation of the biliary tree to become pathological.

 Causes